nozarilab/2023Arab_CaLLTiF/README.md

 ## Data Availability

-The Python codes in the "HCP_Causality" directory assume that preprocessed HCP S1200 rsfMRI time series are available in an 'HCP' subdirectory.
+The Python codes in the "HCP_Causality" directory assume that preprocessed HCP S1200 rsfMRI time series are available in an 'Data/HCP' subdirectory.
 The data is not included in this distribution but is publicly available at https://db.humanconnectome.org.
 The preprocessing pipeline is described in the Methods section of the referenced paper.

-Similarly, the Python codes in the "Simulated_fMRI_Causality" directory assume that simulated fMRI time series are available.
+Similarly, the Python codes in the "Simulated_fMRI_Causality" directory assume that simulated fMRI time series are available at "Data" directory.
 These are not included in this distribution but are publicly available at https://github.com/cabal-cmu/Feedback-Discovery.

 ## Contact Information